 Got allergies?
 Sanofi will send you a free sample of Xyzal, its allergy relief medicine.
 Keeping the neighborhood away with your snoring?
 Get a free sample of Breathe Right Strips.
 You can also get free samples of Mane ‘N Tail products just by asking.

 You can also get free food samples by mail.
 Truvia, the artificial sweetener, will send you a sample plus a $1 coupon.
-If you like free samples, you dog probably does, too: Essence is offering free samples of their products by mail.
+Love Corn will give you a free pack of its Love Corn snacks if you register at its website.

 Did you see the Tedeschi Trucks Band concert on Oct.
 3, 2010 at the Bourbon Street Ballroom?
-You can re-listen to it at the Internet Archive, along with 837 other shows by the band.
+You can listen to it again at the Internet Archive, along with hundreds of other shows by the band.
 The site has hundreds of free streaming concerts online.
 It also has free books, video and software.

 Another site, Sugarmegs Audio, has — not surprisingly — hundreds of Grateful Dead concerts.
 But it also has shows by The Allman Brothers, Pink Floyd, The Who, Steely Dan, Jimi Hendrix, Amy Winehouse, the Wallflowers and more.

 John Waggoner covers all things financial for AARP, from budgeting and taxes to retirement planning and Social Security.
 Previously he was a reporter for Kiplinger's Personal Finance and USA Today and has written books on investing and the 2008 financial crisis.
 Waggoner's USA Today investing column ran in dozens of newspapers for 25 years.